tcode-dev/ThinMP_Flutter/README.md

 # ThinMP_Flutter

-This is a simple music player for Android and iOS.
+This app is a simple music player for Android and iOS.

 ## Demo